 The mineral exploration industry is intensely competitive in all its phases.
 The Company competes with many companies, including some possessing greater financial resources and technical capabilities, for the acquisition of mineral concessions, claims, leases, other mineral interests, and equipment required to conduct its activities, as well as for the recruitment and retention of qualified employees, and contracting of attorneys, consultants and technical experts.
-Ecuador is an emerging mining country with two large mines that commenced production in November 2019 and as a result mining equipment and expertise is limited and competition for contractors and qualified nationals is particularly intense.
+Ecuador is an emerging mining country with two large mines that commenced production in November 2019 and a great number of domestic and international mining companies undertaking exploration and development activities.
+As a result, mining equipment and expertise is limited and competition for contractors and qualified nationals is particularly intense.

-Even if the Company makes a discovery of commercial quantities of minerals, there is no assurance that there will be market demand for the mineral resource and that the investment will earn an adequate return.
+• Even if the Company makes a discovery of commercial quantities of minerals, there is no assurance that there will be market demand for the mineral resource and that the investment will earn an adequate return.